katiestar99/ansible/docs/docsite/rst/user_guide/playbooks_python_version.rst

 ================

 In Python2, the :meth:`dict.keys`, :meth:`dict.values`, and :meth:`dict.items`
 methods return a list.
-Jinja2 returns that to Ansible via a string representation that Ansible can turn back into a list.
+Jinja2 returns that to Assible via a string representation that Assible can turn back into a list.

 In Python3, those methods return a :ref:`dictionary view <python3:dict-views>` object.
-The string representation that Jinja2 returns for dictionary views cannot be parsed back into a list by Ansible.
+The string representation that Jinja2 returns for dictionary views cannot be parsed back into a list by Assible.
 It is, however, easy to make this portable by using the :func:`list <jinja2:list>` filter whenever using :meth:`dict.keys`, :meth:`dict.values`, or :meth:`dict.items`::